 Renting a car is usually not recommended for first-time visitors to Costa Rica—the hassle and potential for confusion is usually not worth the effort.
+To better enjoy your vacation, we recommend booking private transport to save time and travel more efficiently.
 However, travelers that are adventurous enough or have been to the country before may want to consider renting a car.
 If you’re still on board, keep reading.

 Booking your rental car through Anywhere Costa Rica is simple and painless.
 Just enter your pick up/drop off dates and times, pick up/drop off locations, and vehicle type, and voilà, you have a list of cars to choose from.
 You can compare brands and models, as well as rental agencies and costs.
 It’s quick, easy and efficient.

 You can also book cars through an Anywhere agent.
 Our agents can be reached via phone, email or chat and are here to give you helpful, personalized assistance with the rental process.